thecolumbialion/lionbot/CONTRIBUTING.md

 First type the following in Terminal:
 `python3 -m venv <filepath to your LionBot repo>`

-Next, activate the virtual environment:
+Next, activate the virtual environment: (go into bin - $ source activate) `source <desired-path>/bin/activate`
-`source <desired-path>/bin/activate`

 To deactivate the environment, simply write: